Model-free Bootstrap and Conformal Prediction in Regression: Conditionality, Conjecture Testing, and Pertinent Prediction Intervals: Asymptotic analysis for CP

 Denote the total error in (\ref{eq:error_decomposition}) $e_{total} = A_n + B_n + \Delta_1^{(\alpha/2)} + \Delta_1^{(1-\alpha/2)} + \Delta_2$.
 Now by iterated expectation and Taylor expansion, the coverage probability for the PI \eqref{eq:MFB RR PI} is

-Despite different formalization, the above discussion shows the three methods have similar asymptotic behavior for their respective (unconditional) coverage probability, in the sense that the source of coverage bias is from the first two moments of the total estimation error in each method.
+Despite different formalization, the above discussion shows the three methods have similar asymptotic behavior for their respective coverage probability when conditioning on the future covariate $x_f$ , in the sense that the source of coverage bias is from the first two moments of the total estimation error in each method.

-\subsection{Proof of Lemma \ref{lm:convolution}}
+\section{Proof of Lemma \ref{lm:convolution}}

 \begin{proof} First of all, we asssume (i) holds for all $u\in\mathbb R$.
 By Taylor's Theorem,

 where the remainder $R(z)$ has the form for some $\xi(z) \in (u, u + z).$ Since $|f^{(3)}(\xi(z))|$ is bounded, we have where $\phi_\sigma (z)$ is the density function for the normal distribution $\mathcal N (0, \sigma^2)$.